Spring flowers on a hillside with a beach and sunset in the background, on the Isle of Wight

 Savour some spectacular views and learn more about the story of the real War Horse on the Warrior Trail, a six-mile circular walk.
 It celebrates General Jack Seely and his steed, Warrior, dubbed the ‘horse the Germans could not kill’ after he survived some of the First World War’s bloodiest conflicts.
 The trail follows much of the route where Warrior was once exercised, running from Carisbrooke Castle to the beach at Brook Bay, where he learned to confront the dangers of battle in the surf there.

-The Tennyson Trail is one of the island’s best-loved walks, a 14-miler from Carisbrooke to The Needles and partly follows the route of Alfred Lord Tennyson’s daily stroll, which inspired some of his best-loved poems.
+The Tennyson Trail is one of the Island’s best-loved walks, a 14-miler from Carisbrooke to The Needles and partly follows the route of Alfred Lord Tennyson’s daily stroll, which inspired some of his best-loved poems.

 A house on an estate on the banks of a river on the Isle of Wight